NUSSETO/DS_PreMaster_WeeklyPractice/README.md

 # Data Science Pre-Master Weekly Practice

-This repository contains a weekly training designed to build essential DS skills prior to the Master program at NUS.
+This repository contains a weekly training program designed to build essential DS skills prior to the MSc at NUS.

 ## About Me
 Jason Huang | Pre-Master Weekly Practice | April 2025